christianityorigins/website/blog/_posts/2016-05-01-paganism-handbook.md

 3 Beliefs

 In pantheistic religions, pantheistic cosmology posits that the universe is imbued with a spiritual dimension.
 This means that the divine (or Will to Power) is not a separate and transcendent entity but rather an inherent aspect of the universe, and humans are not separate from the divine but rather an unfolding or manifestation of it.
-Therefore, in cosmotheist cosmologies, self-realization or self-actualization is often seen as the process of recognizing and embodying one's true nature as an expression of the divine.
+Therefore, in pantheistic cosmologies, self-realization or self-actualization is often seen as the process of recognizing and embodying one's true nature as an expression of the divine.
 This can be seen as a form of self-deification.

+3.1 Program and Goals

+3.1 The "Program" and Goals of these religions were active human flourishing

+Unlike worldviews that look outward to an afterlife or a cosmic escape hatch (such as a literal heaven or salvation from sin), ancestral European religions feature an entirely different program.
+Their goal is not to leave this world behind, but to fully inhabit it.

+For a secular person, the core objectives of these traditions translate into three clear, actionable human goals:

+*   Areté and Degenry (The Pursuit of Excellence): In Hellenism, the ultimate goal of human life is Areté*—a virtue translating directly to "excellence of any kind" or "living up to one's full potential".
+The Germanic equivalent was being a degen (a person of honorable achievement and utility).
+The program here is radical self-improvement.
+You are expected to sharpen your mind, strengthen your body, master your craft, and act with courage.
+It is an ancient blueprint for modern self-actualization.
+*   Leaving a Worthy Echo (Functional Immortality): Because these traditions historically lacked a dogma of heavenly rewards, immortality was measured by the footprint you left behind.
+The Hávamál (an Old Norse wisdom poem) famously states: "Cattle die, kinsmen die, you yourself must also die; but I know one thing that never dies: the reputation of each one who dies".
+For a secular individual, this is a powerful reminder that our only true immortality is the legacy we leave in the minds of our descendants and the positive impact we leave on the world.

+4 Common Themes

+Ancestor veneration: In ancestral traditions, you don't worship your ancestors as ghosts; you honor them as the literal reason you exist.
+For a secular person, an ancestor ritual is an exercise in evolutionary gratitude.

+Determinism: The Germanic peoples called it Wyrd (the root of the modern word weird).
+It wasn't viewed as a divine script written by a god, but rather as a vast, interconnected web of cause and effect.
+The ancient European "Norns" or "Fates" didn't control you; they simply spun the threads of causality.

-4 Practices and Rituals
+5 Practices and Rituals

 In pantheistic religions, rituals are about bringing someone to self-realization.
 For example, rituals like yoga, meditation, self-inquiry, stargazing to reflect on cosmic unity, and engaging in scientific inquiry to deepen understanding are all ways to help the individual realize their true nature as a manifestation of the divine.
 The goal is to awaken the individual's inner divinity and is aimed at helping the individual realize their true nature as the ultimate reality, fostering a sense of unity with the universe.

 Core Idea: You’re a piece of the cosmic puzzle, not a stranger to it.
 The divine is in everything; self-awareness is key.
 Self-realization in pantheism is not just personal growth but an alignment with the universe’s evolutionary drive toward greater complexity and consciousness.

-5 Footnotes
+6 Footnotes

 1\.
 Druidism is the religion that was subverted to make Christianity, so Christians going to Druidism can continue celebrating the same traditions, symbolism, and holidays, just with a pantheistic cosmology.
 Druidic Calendar: Yule (Winter Solstice) - December 21/22 Celebrate the rebirth of the sun (Christian Equivalent: Christmas (December 25)).
 Imbolc - February 1/2 Mark the midpoint between Yule and the spring equinox (Christian Equivalent: Candlemas (February 2)).
 Ostara (Spring Equinox) - March 20/21 Welcome the return of spring with eggs, rabbits, and feasting (Cristian Equivalent: Easter (movable date, typically in March or April)).
 Beltane - May 1/2 Honor the spirits of the land and the cycles of nature (Christian Equivalent: May Day (May 1) or Ascension Day (movable date, typically in May)).
 Litha (Summer Solstice) - June 20/21 Celebrate the peak of the sun's power (Christian Equivalent: St. John's Day (June 24)).
 Lammas - July 31/August 1 Mark the beginning of harvest time (Christian Equivalent: Feast of the Transfiguration (August 6) or Lammas Sunday (movable date, typically in August)).
 Mabon (Autumn Equinox) - September 20/21 Celebrate the second harvest (Christian Equivalent: Michaelmas (September 29) or Harvest Festival (movable date, typically in September or October)).
 Samhain - October 31/November 1 Honor the ancestors (Christian Equivalent: All Saints' Eve (October 31) or All Souls' Day (November 2)) \
 2\. https://en.wikipedia.org/wiki/Secular_paganism [link].
 These Pagans don't worship a particular thing, they just appreciate the unity of existence, or seek to understand the ultimate nature of reality.
 Ancestor veneration is the only worship they do. \